LoganBolton/EA_2024/README.md

 All projects created in my evolutionary algorgithms class in undergad.
-This was one of my favorite courses I have ever taken.
+This was one of my favorite courses I have ever taken :)

 # Project Overview